alt3/cakephp-swagger/README.md

 Use the `docs` section to customize the following options:

+- `crawl`: enable to crawl-generate new documents instead of serving from filesystem, defaults to `true`
 - `route`: expose the documents using a custom route, defaults to `/alt3/swagger/docs/`
 - `cors`: specify CORS headers to send with the json responses, defaults to `null`